|

 I took them home and washed them out with some nice hot soapy water with a little bleach.
 They cleaned up really beautiful.
 Now the cans I had the labels were on there so good I could not figure out how to get them off so I decided to cover them with wrapping paper.
 That made me think about how nice these big cans would be to hold gifts under the tree and the best part would be that I could use them over and over.
 Now I love Christmas but I really hate wrapping gifts.
 I never was very good at it and my gifts always looked like a child had wrapped them.
 So we always used the gift bags.
-These cans are large enough to hold a T-shirt, crocheted slippers, or a bunch of CDs.
+These cans are large enough to hold a T-shirt, crocheted slippers, or a bunch of CD's.
 You to can get cans for free.
 Hit up your local school they probably would be glad to save them or your favorite restaurant.
 Here are the directions for making my Industrial Strength Gift Cans.

-With drill, drill small holes in the can.
+With a drill, drill small holes in the can.
 Now line up these holes and make small holes on the lid.
 I used an awl that worked really well.
 Cut small pieces of wire and wire the lid to the can Now, with the white glue mixed with a small amount of water, paint on the glue.
 This will act as a sealer for the paper.
 Let this dry.
 Or you can just spray it with a clear spray paint your choice.
-You can glue on what every extra trims that you would like.
+You can glue on whatever extra trims that you would like.
 I just added a big bow.

 About The Author: Debra Frick is a mother of 5 and a grandmother to 8 grandsons and one granddaughter.
 She is a published author and poetress.
 Recycling and saving money are her passions.
 She also loves crocheting and cooking.
 She is also a pet rescue volunteer and has many pets of her own.